section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 We can assign attributes for our labels and sub-labels.
 Attribute information makes up the metadata associated with the label.

-In our example, we have the vehicle as the parent label.
+In our example, we have the vehicle as to the parent label.
 So now the attribute for vehicles can be vehicles type.

 This attribute window allows the user to input various types as a list.
 You can have as many as you want.